 How to enter BIOS on Windows 10

 To access BIOS, a restart of your computer is required.
-You can do it by pressing the appropriate key/keys during the booting process and it usually depends on the manufacturer.
-After pressing the right keys combination, you’ll see the BIOS setup screen.
+You can do it by pressing the appropriate key/keys during the booting process, which usually depends on the manufacturer.
+After pressing the right keys combination, you'll see the BIOS setup screen.

-– You can play with the boot order though it is not a thing to be played with.
-It helps when you are fixing something in your device and want to run it to test it.
+• You can play with the boot order even though it is not something to be played with.
+It helps when you are fixing something on your device and want to run it to test it.

 How to enter BIOS on Windows 10

-If you have bought your computer in recent years (the past four or five years), then the chances that you have UEFI ( User Extensible Firmware Interface) and not the traditional BIOS.
-UEFI is newer and is a more powerful alternative for the BIOS.
-It can load faster and handle larger hard disks easily.
+If you have bought your computer in recent years (the past four or five years), then the chances are that you have UEFI (User Extensible Firmware Interface) and not the traditional BIOS.
+UEFI is a newer and more powerful alternative to BIOS.
+It can load faster and handle larger hard disks quickly.
 UEFI can be controlled with both your mouse and the keyboard.
-In some UEFI’s, the mouse may not work up to the expectation.
-So, it would good if can use your keyboard.
+For some UEFIs, the mouse may not work as well.
+So, it would be good if you could use your keyboard.

-The ‘press f2 for setup’ pop up might probably tempt you when you boot the system.
+The "press f2 for setup" pop-up might tempt you when you boot the system.
 However, in the latest devices, the booting process happens too quickly to press the f2 or any other key.
-Anyway, if you can’t find the ‘press f2 for setup’ option in the device while powering it on, open the start menu after the device gets powered on and press the power button.
-The three options, Sleep, Restart or Shut Down, will appear.
-Click Restart while pressing down the Shift button.
+If you can't find the "press f2 for setup" option in the device while powering it on, open the start menu after the device gets powered on and press the power button.
+Three options, Sleep, Restart or Shut Down, will appear.
+Click restart while pressing the Shift button.

-Otherwise, you can follow the instructions below to access the BIOS or UEFI.
+Otherwise, you can follow the instructions below to access BIOS and UEFI.

 1. Click the gear-shaped 'settings' icon.
 You can locate it in the Start menu.

-2. Choose the ‘Update and Security’ option.
-It is usually the last option.
+2. Choose the ''Update and Security'' option.
+This is usually the last option.

-(If you can’t find this selection on your device, then select Startup settings instead.
+(If you can't find this option on your device, then select Startup settings instead.
 When your PC restarts, click on F1 or F2 to access BIOS)

 1. After selecting 'UEFI firmware settings, click the Restart button.
 You will be taken to BIOS.

-Having access to the UEFI, you can freely tweak the settings.
+Having access to UEFI allows you to tweak the settings freely.
 However, be careful.
-Make sure you know what actions you take as severe damage can be caused otherwise.
-While messing around with BIOS, you can accidentally confuse your PC or in the worst case, you can make it not to boot at all.
+Make sure you know your actions, as severe damage can be caused otherwise.
+While messing around with BIOS, you can accidentally confuse your PC, or in the worst case, you can prevent it from booting at all.
 Take the reference from the manual given or consult the manufacturer.
 Make sure you are well aware of what you are doing and the consequences.

 Join our newsletter